hemalvarambhia/hemalvarambhia/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Smalltalk, Ruby and Ruby on Rails developer who has a strong interest in software design and architecture.
-I coach on TDD, software design and architecture.
+I coach developers on TDD, software design and architecture.

+Prior to becoming a software engineer, I was a physicist at UCL.
+My undergraduate degree is an MSci in Theoretical Physics, and my PhD is in Physics.
+My area of research was on electron-molecule collisions using the [R-Matrix method, developed by Wigner and Eisenbud in 1949](https://en.wikipedia.org/wiki/R-matrix).
+You can read the full article from the references therein.
+It was through my PhD that I became a programmer, beginning with JAVA.

+From 2012 I transitioned to Ruby and Ruby on Rails...

 Reach me on h.n.varambhia@gmail.com
 Pronouns: He/Him/His